Access anomalies

 -

-.
-They're defined by DoiT in accordance with the extent to which the actual cost deviates from the established pattern. -
+Information,Warning, orCritical.
+DoiT defines the three severity levels in accordance with the extent to which the actual cost deviates from the established pattern. -

 Cost of anomaly: The difference between the actual cost and the maximum cost in the normal range.